-In 2000, 239 orders were issued which required monetary payment to be paid by one party to the other.
-The total value of these orders was \$514,486.
-Both the number of orders and the total monetary value of orders issued increased marginally from 1999 values.
+In 2001, 179 orders were issued which required monetary payment to be paid by one party to the other.
+The total value of these orders was \$390,358.
+Although this is a decrease from 2000 in the gross amount of compensation ordered, the average value of compensation orders increased marginally.